intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 plans and in
 certain areas.
-This suggests that network capacity was available, and that the correlation between income and download rates was not necessarily due to differences in the deployed infrastructure in different regions, although it was noted that certainly access link technologies provide more flexibility than others in this regard.
+This suggests that network capacity was available, and that the correlation between income and download rates was not necessarily due to differences in the deployed infrastructure in different regions;
+although it was noted that certain access link technologies provide more flexibility than others in this regard.